twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 <br/>

 **How exactly does wifi work on your airplane 35,000+ feet in the air?
-Here's a look at exactly how in-flight wifi keeps you connected to the world below.**
+Here's a look at exactly how In-Flight WiFi keeps you connected to the world below.**

 We'll discuss the basics of in-flight wifi, ground-based and satellite operating systems, and how moving from one atmosphere to another can affect the network performance.